-The following management's discussion and analysis ("MD&A") on performance, financial condition, and prospects should be read in conjunction with the audited financial statements and notes thereto for the years ended October 31, 2018 and October 31, 2017.
+The following management's discussion and analysis ("MD&A") on performance, financial condition, and prospects should be read in conjunction with the unaudited condensed consolidated financial statements of the Company for the period ended January 31, 2019 and audited consolidated financial statements and notes thereto for the year ended October 31, 2018.
 The Company's financial statements are prepared in accordance with International Financial Reporting Standards.
 All financial information is presented in Canadian dollars unless otherwise stated.
-All references to a year refer to the year-ended on October 31st of that year, and all references to a quarter refer to the quarter ended on October 31st of that year.
-The date of this MD&A is February 20, 2019.
+All references to a year refer to the year-ended on October 31st of that year, and all references to a quarter refer to the quarter ended on January 31st of that year.
+The date of this MD&A is March 27, 2019.